luzk-emory/Deep-Reinforcement-Learning/p2_continuous-control/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

+### Watch the Video

+Watch two Youtube videos on the arms' preformance before training https://youtu.be/DCdfgryCy7M and after training https://youtu.be/Hpm5g2yC9SU.

 ### Distributed Training

 For this project, we will provide you with two separate versions of the Unity environment: